Harin99/CSE/README.md

 Comming soon.

 ### Youtube
-High-resolution supplementary video can be found here.
+High-resolution supplementary video can be found [here](https://youtu.be/EKeVWzePS5M)https://youtu.be/EKeVWzePS5M.